 David Rosenboom, famous for his research on "brain wave" music, was director of the CCM from 1981-1990.
 His works involve multi-media, theater, interactive electronics, and improvisation.
 During his tenure at Mills, Rosenboom collaborated with Larry Polansky and Phil Burk in the development of a computer music language, HMSL or Hierarchical Musical Specification Language, now used around the world.
 Rosenboom is a pianist with an uncanny technique and a master improviser.
 Together with the legendary composer and multi-instrumentalist Anthony Braxton (who was a faculty member during that period) and percussion virtuoso William Winant he formed the group Challenge--a an ensemble that unites interactive electronics and improvisation with musical perspectives from around the world.

 Today, Maggi Payne and Chris Brown are co-directors of CCM.
 Payne is a composer, performer, interdisciplinary artist, and a recording engineer.
 As a composer, she specializes in music for electronic tape using a rich palette of sound ranging from synthesized to highly processed natural sound.
 Brown is an instrument builder, a pianist, and a composer.
 He has developed live electronic performance systems for interactive computer music and is a specialist in improvisational music and twentieth-century performance practice.
-They are joined by John Bischoff, CCM's Studio Coordinator, and one of the pioneers of live interactive computer music; and by Leslie Stuck, CCM's technical director.
-Darius Milhaud Professor of Composition Alvin Curran, a former member of the legendary improvisatory group, Musica Elettronica Viva, and one of the world's leading composers of live electronic music and large-scale environmental sound works, is also in residence.
+They are joined by John Bischoff, CCM's Studio Coordinator, and one of the pioneers of live interactive computer music; by Leslie Stuck, CCM's technical director, an authority on Max/MSP and an accomplished composer of music for dance; and by James Fei, an analog synthesis instrumentalist and saxophonist.

 Pauline Oliveros returned to Mills as the Darius Milhaud Professor of Composition in the fall of 1996, and continues her association with the CCM today, while also teaching at Rensellaer Polytechnic University in Troy, New York.
 With her return, the history of CCM completed a thirty-year cycle; much has changed, but those working at CCM today still share the aesthetic convictions that helped shape the San Francisco Tape Music Center more than three decades ago.
 Above all, the CCM remains a place where composers and performers working in new music can realize their own creative potential in an atmosphere of free-thinking musical pluralism not limited by the conventions of the academic mainstream.